nuertey/Cplusplus20-Embedded_ASIOProject/README.md

    than 10 minutes shall be considered stale and excluded from the displayed temperature.
-4. If no temperature readings are available, or if the application terminates, the readout shall display “--.- °C”.
+4. If no temperature readings are available, or if the application terminates, the readout shall display “--.- °C”."

 ## DESIGN OVERVIEW: